Plus, FREE Gifts! | Details Here.

 The only thing I would suggest for improvement would be to make the cutting mat more durable.

-Used in this layout: Sun Top
+Used in this project: Sun Top

 I love the quickutz products.
 They are my die cutting system of choice.
 However, after going from the Squeeze to the Revolution...I was a little disappointed in the construction.
 The machine could have been weighed down just a bit more for better stability.
 (I'm looking forward to getting my Epic Six for this reason, lower looking base, heavier and metal gears.)
 The Revolution dies...hands down, my favorites.
 I'm totally addicted to the versatility of this system.